Shuri Castle: Sites of interest

 Due to its central role in Ryukyuan political and religious life, Shuri is composed of and surrounded by various sites of historical interest.
-The castle complex itself can be divided into three main zones, namely a central administrative area (including the Mundašii-udun(Seiden) and U-naa), an eastern living and ceremonial space (behind the Mundašii-udun(Seidan)) called the Uucibara(Ouchibara, lit. "inside field"), and a southwestern ceremonial area including the Chuu-nu-uchi(Kyo-no-uchi, literally "inside capital").
+The castle complex itself can be divided into three main zones, namely a central administrative area (including the Seiden (Okinawan: Umundashī-udun) and main courtyard (Okinawan: U-naa)), an eastern living and ceremonial space (behind the Seiden, called the Ouchibara (Okinawan: Uuchibara, lit. "inside field")), and a southwestern ceremonial area including the Kyo-no-uchi (Okinawan: Chuu-nu-uchi, literally "inside capital")).

 Buildings

 All of the buildings located at Shuri Castle are modern reconstructions, the originals being lost in 1945.